Sciatica Treatment in Grand Rapids

 *Gentle movements or hands-on care designed to alleviate sciatic pinching.

-*Manual therapies such as myofascial mobilization, joint mobilization, fascial release and trigger point release
+*Manual therapies such as myofascial mobilization, joint mobilization, myofascial release and trigger point release

 *Movement pattern retraining to reduce stress and strain through the low back, to enhance the hip mobility and to improve posture